Problem

 Now that kiosk mode and screen pinning, the app that you were originally using will open.

-Note: finding the settings below may differ for different versions of Android.
-Raise a support ticket if you're having trouble finding these settings.
+Note: finding the settings above may differ for different versions of Android.
+Raise a support ticket if you’re having trouble finding these settings.